Flames top Predators in OT to set club road-wins mark - NewsBreak

 Noah Hanifin had a goal and an assist while Dan Vladar made 19 saves for the Pacific Division champion Flames (50-20-10, 110 points), who are on a 10-1-1 overall run and a 7-0-1 road streak.

-Filip Forsberg scored twice, Matt Duchene scored once in a three-point game and Roman Josi collected one goal and one assist for the Predators (44-29-8, 95 points), who could have clinched a playoff spot with a regulation win.
+Filip Forsberg scored twice, Matt Duchene scored once in a three-point game and Roman Josi collected one goal and one assist for the Predators.
 Mikael Granlund contributed three assists.

 Nashville starting goalie Juuse Saros left the game late in the third period favoring his left leg after stopping 30 shots.
 David Rittich stopped three of the five shots he faced while taking the loss.

-Note: EditorsNote: adds new third graf with Predators clinching a playoff berth